-The parent body of U3A is the Third Age Trust, based in Bromley, Kent.
-Their mission statement has the following message:
+The parent body of u3a is the Third Age Trust, based in Bromley, Kent.
+Their mission statement has the following aims:

 – To promote the benefits of learning in later life through self-help learning.